The Environmental Issues Committee of the League of Women Voters of Indiana County

 their everyday lives to combat these problems.
 This guide is not all doom and gloom.
 The

 LWVIC has highlighted immediate, practical actions that can be taken to reduce the use of

 single-use plastic products: Instead of using plastic bags or plastic water bottles, substitute more

 reusable options such as cloth bags, recycled materials bags, or stainless-steel reusable bottles.

 Refusing single-use plastics requires some preparatory thought but carrying reusable takeout

 containers, a metal straw, and a reusable silverware set can set you on a path towards making

 more environmentally-conscious decisions that will create a ripple effect for greater change.

-For the complete guide visit https://www.shalepalwv.org/shale-resources/ , you can download a pdf version located on the right of the page.
+Click below to visit the League of Women Voters Website, where you can download a pdf version of the packet located on the right of the page.